The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 11 Social Links

 Social Links is an enterprise-grade OSINT platform that integrates with Maltego and offers its own SL Professional interface.
 It specializes in deep social media analysis, including facial recognition, geolocation extraction, and network mapping across 500+ platforms.
 Law enforcement and intelligence agencies are its primary customers.
-It's powerful but priced beyond most individual investigators.
+It's powerful, but priced out of reach for most individual investigators.

 Pros